peurKe/auto_ZONA_translator/README.md

   - Innosetup's dedicated German installer has been added, with a German-language interface.
   - Innosetup's dedicated English installer has been added, with an English-language interface.
   - Innosetup's dedicated Polish installer has been added, with a Polish-language interface.

+- v0.2.0
+  - Added support for the games “CONVRGENCE” and “Paradox of Hope”.
+  - If the game's save files are invalid, the Steam game file integrity check is now automatically performed by the Steam console, with no manual action required.
+  - When the translation is successful, the installation window closes automatically (new behavior).
+  - If the translation fails, the installation window waits for user intervention with an error message (as usual).